emqx/emqx-docs/en_US/access-control/authn/postgresql.md

 :::

-## Data schema and query statement
+## Data Schema and Query Statement

 EMQX PostgreSQL authenticator supports almost any storage schema.
 You can determine how to store credentials and access them as your business needs, for example, using one or multiple tables, views, etc.